Open-Source-Compliance/Sharing-creates-value/README.md

 * A licensing expert person will review and analyze the FOSSology result.
 The expert person is not necessarily a lawyer, but has several years of experience in license compliance activities.
 * Result is reviewed by a person who has more experience in license compliance activities than the author.
 * The final result is made available in form of a Debian copyright file or a SPDX document or another "machine & human friendly" format.
-* For the analysis of the OSS packages we currently use [FOSSology version 3.0] (http://www.fossology.org/projects/fossology)
+* For the analysis of the OSS packages we currently use [FOSSology version 3.2.0 ](http://www.fossology.org/projects/fossology)
-* Our work instance can be found [here] (http://54.69.38.215/repo/)
+* Our work instance can be found [here](http://54.69.38.215/repo/)

 ## Quality assurance process we follow when we recieve OSS package analysis files as a contribution